BlaiseKlein/group5_softwareengineering/README.md

 docker compose run django-web python manage.py migrate

+Also, run the following to insert the language mock data: docker compose run -it django-web python manage.py shell exec(open("fango/insert_mock_languages.py").read()) exit()

+## A note about rate limiting

+By default rate limiting is active and may stop a user from using features too often.
+If this is causing errors comment out the follow line:
+    'fango.middleware.RateLimitMiddleware.RateLimitMiddleware',
+In the file /backend/fango/settings.py

 ## Starting container after first time:

 Start services in .docker-compose.yml in -d detached mode, which runs containers in background